Last updated on .

 Cathedral of St. Peter the Apostle

-The Cathedral of St. Peter the Apostle (Catedral de San Pedro Apóstol) is on the southwest corner of the plaza.
-The original church was built shortly after the foundation of the city in 1536.
-It had a masonry foundation and a straw roof that was eventually covered by tile.
-The current structure was designed by architect Antonio García in the Baroque style.
-Father José Rivera laid the first stone on September 1, 1772, and it consecrated in 1825.
-Construction wasn’t complete until 1841 due to political issues.
+The Cathedral of St. Peter the Apostle (Catedral de San Pedro Apóstol), the seat of the Roman Catholic Archdiocese of Cali, sits on the southwest corner of Plaza de Cayzedo.
+The original church was built shortly after the city’s founding in 1536.
+It had a masonry foundation and a straw roof, which was later replaced with tile.

 Cathedral of St. Peter the Apostle in Cali, Colombia